ReadAlongs/Studio-Web/packages/web-component/readme.md

 ## Basic use

+The simplest way to use the web component is to generate a read along using the [ReadAlongs Studio web app](https://readalong-studio.mothertongues.org/).
+Once you've create a readalong, you can download the Web Bundle.

-The simplest way to use the web component is to generate a read along using [ReadAlongs Studio](https://github.com/ReadAlongs/Studio).
-Its `align` command will output a folder containing the read-along XML file, the other assets, and a minimal HTML index page, which you can view with `python -m http.server`, for example.
+You can also use the [ReadAlongs Studio CLI](https://github.com/ReadAlongs/Studio).
+Its `align` command will output the bundle in a folder.

+Whether you're using the web app or the CLI, the bundle will contain the read-along XML file (.readalong), the other assets, and a minimal HTML index page, which you can view with `python -m http.server`, for example, or deploy on a web server.

 The rest of this readme is intended for users who want to customize their readalongs or contribute to the development of this web component.